graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - Push {plan} onto {aether}.{plans} (Note: it will have {plan}.{id} as its index within {aether}.{plans}).
 - Return {plan}.

-StaticInputLeafPlan(aether, value):

-- Let {plan} be {NewPlan(aether)}.
-- Let the internal function provided by {plan} for evaluating the plan, {eval}, be a function that returns {value} for each input crystal object.
-- Return {plan}.

-This represents a static "leaf" value, but will return it via a plan.
-The plan will always evaluate to the same value.

 \_\_ValuePlan(aether):

 - Let {plan} be {NewPlan(aether)}.
-- Let the internal function provided by {plan} for evaluating the plan, {eval}, be a function that throws an internal consistency error.
+- Let the internal function provided by {plan} for executing the plan, {execute}, be a function that throws an internal consistency error.
 - Return {plan}.